esrlabs/bake/documentation/syntax/derive_configs.rst

 Derive configs
 ==============

-Bake supports deriving configs, which allows you to put repetetive settings in a base config.
+bake supports deriving configs, which allows you to put repetetive settings in a base config.

 Deriving a config
 *****************